GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 ### [`kubernetes_helper.py`][kubernetes_helper.py]

-The execution of the code we packaged as a docker image on a cluster, we need to submit a `job` to the cluster.
+To execute the code we packaged as a docker image on a cluster, we need to submit a `job` to the cluster.
 We use Kubernetes's client library for that.

 ```python
 # kubernetes_helper.py